Bing Goei was born in Jakarta, Indonesia and has also lived in the Netherlands before arriving in Grand Rapids, Michigan January, 9, 1960.

 MINNIE MOREY ( Executive Director )

 Minnie Morey, Executive Director, was born in Manila, Philippines but spent most of her childhood in California.
 She serves on various community committees whose work is related to her position to connect WMAAA to the greater Grand Rapids community.
 Minnie is a federal government retiree who worked for the Social Security Administration.
 She is currently serving on the board of the Arbor Circle organization, an alumni of the Leadership Grand Rapids Class 2008, a United Way volunteer working with the Investment Council and is a member of the Community Inclusion Group, Grand Rapids-Kent County Convention Arena Authority.
 Her past community involvement included board member for Grand Rapids Opportunities for Women, Grand Rapids Area Center for Ecumenism, Girl Scouts Michigan Trails, Philippine Cultural Group of Michigan , Asian Center of West Michigan, Grand Rapids People of Color; and past president of the West Michigan Filipino-American Association.
 Minnie is the instructor/choreographer for the Pacific Island Dancers, a performing dance group specializing in cultural dances from Hawaii, Tahiti and the Philippines.

 CORA HANSELMAN ( Financial Officer )

-Cora Hanselman, Treasurer, is a senior financial analyst at St. Mary's Healthcare.
+Cora Hanselman, Financial Officer, is a senior financial analyst at St. Mary's Healthcare.
 She holds a Bachelor of Science in Business Administration, major in Accounting, from the University of the East in the Philippines.
 She served on the board of directors and as treasurer of the Asian Health Outreach Foundation.

 Nadeem Hamid was born in Karachi, Pakistan.
 Presence in West Michigan since 1984.